Herbicide Injury to Garden Plants

 Be Aware of Nearby Applications

-Scout often and be aware of spraying that occurs in your landscape or in surrounding fields, yards, and gardens, and watch your plants for symptoms of damage in the following days.
+Scout often and be aware of spraying that occurs in your landscape or in surrounding fields, yards, and gardens.
+If an application is made, watch your plants for symptoms of damage in the following days.
 Knowledge of the herbicides applied in the area can help identify the potential cause of the symptoms.

 Avoid Using Amendments Suspected of Herbicide Contamination